-3. If you are reinstalling the Datto Windows Agent after previously uninstalling it, use the Force a Differential Merge feature on your Datto appliance to queue a re-association of the backup increments for the protected system.
+3. If you are reinstalling the Datto Windows Agent after previously uninstalling it, use the Force a Differential Merge feature on your Datto appliance to re-associate the backup increments for the protected system..
 If you do not schedule the protected system's next backup to be a differential merge, the first snapshot it captures following reinstallation of the Datto Windows Agent will be a full backup.

 4. After you restart the production machine, pair the endpoint with your Datto appliance to begin taking backups.

 The Datto Windows Agent does not have a GUI.
 Follow these steps to confirm that the installation was successful:

 - Make sure the production machine reboots following the installation of the Datto Windows Agent.

 - Check Programs and Features to ensure that Datto Windows Agent appears as an installed program.

 - Make sure that both Datto Backup Agent Service and DattoProvider services are now installed on your Windows machine.